reframejs/reframe/docs/overview.template.md

     And I don't want to design an entire app architecture before even starting to write one line of code.

  2. I don't want to use a framework because of the framework's limitations.
-    And more importantly, I don't want to get locked-in to the framework down the road.
+    And more importantly, I don't want to get locked into that framework down the road.

 The question arises